ryanisaacg/arcade-engine/README.md

 	- Basic vector and line math for 2D
 	- Basic matrix manipulation for a 3x3 matrix
 	- Basic shapes such as Axis-Aligned Bounding Boxes (Rects), circles, and polygons
+	- Changes to Polygons are cached to speed up usage
 	- A single interface to the three shape types (Shape)
 	- Collision and intersection
 	- A QuadTree to store dynamic physical entities